Applications for 2020 are now closed, but email us with expressions of interest to be considered for 2021.

 - Be a part of a multicultural and multi-faith professional learning environment

 Sessions are held during the day and facilitated by experts from the Jewish and other NGO communities, with a learning program that is active, reflective, practical and outcomes-focused.
-The start date for our first 2020 course will now depend on the easing of COVID-19 restrictions.
-Sessions commence with a full-day seminar then continue on Mondays, 9:30-1:30pm (including lunch) for a period of approximately 3 months.
+The start date for our 2020 course has been delayed because of COVID-19.
+After 2 months of introductions on Zoom, face-to-face sessions will commence on July 6 with a full-day seminar then continue on Mondays, 9:30am-1:30pm until September.

 “Stronger, more connected community leaders can only build a stronger, more connected Sydney and this is the intended legacy of the program – “ Lynda Ben-Menashe, NSW Jewish Board of Deputies Community Relations & Policy Manager.